 Further research has found that certain T cells known as regulatory T cells will call for decreased production of glutathione.
 Their purpose is to seek out other T cells that are not functioning correctly (i.e., attacking their own body cells, not invaders) and prevent those T cells from functioning.

 It is also worth noting that glutathione’s antioxidant properties also come in handy to the immune system too.
 Glutathione’s ability to neutralize free radicals can prevent these compounds from wreaking havoc on our immune cells so they can do their job and keep us healthy.
+Additionally we have a guide to improving your immune system.

 Given all the ways glutathione keeps our body-safe, it should come as no surprise that low levels in the body are associated with a number of poor health outcomes.
 As mentioned above, oxidative stress is a condition in which the body has too many free radicals and not enough antioxidants.
 Without glutathione to keep the balance, oxidative stress can lead to disease formation.